vbamil/investment_analysis/README.md

 It wants to invest between 5 to 15 million USD per round of investment

 It wants to invest only in English-speaking countries because of the ease of communication with the companies it would invest in

-For your analysis, consider a country to be English speaking only if English is one of the official languages in that country

-You may use this list: Click here for a list of countries where English is an official language.

-These conditions will give you sufficient information for your initial analysis.
-Before getting to specific questions, let’s understand the problem and the data first.

 1. What is the strategy?

 Spark Funds wants to invest where most other investors are investing.
 This pattern is often observed among early stage startup investors.

 2. Where did we get the data from?

 We have taken real investment data from crunchbase.com, so the insights you get may be incredibly useful.
 For this assignment, we have divided the data into the following files:

 You have to use three main data tables for the entire analysis (available for download on the next page):

-3. What is Spark Funds’ business objective?

-The business objectives and goals of data analysis are pretty straightforward.

 # Business objective:
 The objective is to identify the best sectors, countries, and a suitable investment type for making investments.
 The overall strategy is to invest where others are investing, implying that the 'best' sectors and countries are the ones 'where most investors are investing'.